 Core Gameplay and Mechanics

-At its heart, Real Car Parking Simulator revolves around manoeuvring vehicles into clearly defined parking zones without touching surrounding obstacles.
+At its heart, Real Car Parking Simulator is about manoeuvring vehicles into clearly defined parking zones without touching surrounding obstacles.
 That simple premise hides a surprising amount of nuance.
-Vehicles respond with a sense of weight and inertia, requiring careful throttle control, gentle steering inputs, and precise braking to succeed.
+Vehicles respond with weight and inertia, requiring careful throttle control, gentle steering inputs, and precise braking to succeed.

-Multiple camera angles are available, including third-person views and closer perspectives that help with judging distances.
+Multiple camera angles are available, including third-person views and closer perspectives that help judge distances.
 Learning when to switch viewpoints becomes part of the skill curve, especially during more complex parking scenarios.

 Level Design and Challenge Progression

 Levels are structured as self-contained challenges, each introducing new spatial problems.
-Early stages focus on basic parking techniques, while later levels introduce tighter spaces, awkward angles, moving obstacles, and increasingly restrictive margins for error.
-Progression is steady and logical, allowing players to build confidence before being asked to apply those skills under pressure.
+Early stages focus on basic parking techniques, while later levels introduce tighter spaces, awkward angles, moving obstacles, and increasingly tight margins for error.
+Progression is steady and logical, allowing players to build confidence before applying those skills under pressure.

 Importantly, the game avoids artificial difficulty.
-Obstacles are visible, layouts are readable, and failure is usually the result of misjudgement rather than trickery.
+Obstacles are visible, layouts are legible, and failure is usually the result of misjudgement rather than trickery.
 This makes learning feel fair, even when challenges become demanding.
-Restarting attempts is quick, encouraging experimentation and refinement rather than frustration.
+Restarting is quick, encouraging experimentation and refinement rather than frustration.

 Across PS4, PS5, Switch, and PC, the level structure remains consistent, ensuring feature parity regardless of platform.
 The experience feels particularly well suited to handheld play on Switch, where short, focused challenges fit naturally into portable sessions.